by The Trust's Executive Director Bahati VanPelt

 Since May of 2015, I have worn my green wristband that says “Stamp Out Stigma”.
 This wristband was provided by NFL wide receiver Brandon Marshall's foundation, Project 375.
 The message is simple, yet powerful, and is a daily reminder of the important role mental health awareness plays in my professional and personal life.

-Two years ago, one of The Trust’s program managers, Candice Williams, gave me the bracelet to promote Mental Health Awareness Month.
+Three years ago, one of The Trust’s program managers, Candice Williams, gave me the bracelet to promote Mental Health Awareness Month.
 I immediately put it on and can’t imagine ever taking it off.
 I wear it because mental health resources are the most important services we provide at The Trust.
 I wear it so our former players know it is OK to talk about mental health.
 I wear it so they know they are not alone.

 I wear my wristband so our former players know we understand the challenges some of our population face in this area.
 I wear it so they know The Trust provides a safe environment to share the feelings many often are afraid to talk about.
 To discuss those feelings openly and honestly without judgement.
 To feel confident the conversations will remain private.
 To know there are professionals willing and able to support those in need and assist every player in getting connected to some of the best resources in the country free of charge.